Azure/azurehpc/examples/beegfs_pools/readme.md

       2           hdd_pool 1,3

 ```
-Writing/reading /beegfs/hdd_pools will use the HDD disks and if you use /beegfs the ephemeral disks are used.
+Writing/reading to /beegfs/hdd_pools will use the HDD disks and if you use /beegfs the ephemeral disks are used.

 ```
 $ beegfs-df